JcerelusDev/Ajaxy/README.md

-This is the documentation link :
+Here is the documentation  :

  <a href="https://github.com/JcerelusDev/Ajaxy/wiki">Docs</a>